q3-MuPa: Quick, Quiet, Quantitative Multi-Parametric MRI using Physics-Informed Diffusion Models: Experiments

-\subsection{Model Training and Inference}
+\subsubsection{Model Training and Inference}

-We implemented our DDPM as a 3D U-Net with time-step embedding based on the architecture in \cite{diff_unet1, diff_unet2}.
-The model consists of three levels with number of channels set as 128, 256, 256 for each level, respectively.
-We trained two models (for \textit{long} and \textit{short} MuPa-ZTE) using the respective synthetic training sets.
-During training, we randomly sampled 3D patches of size $40^3$ from the synthetic volumes to form each batch (batch size 16).
+The DDPM backbone was implemented as a 3D U-Net with time-step embedding following \cite{diff_unet1, diff_unet2}.
+The network comprised three resolution levels with 128, 256, and 256 channels, respectively.
+During training, 3D patches of size $40^3$ were randomly sampled from the synthetic volumes to form mini-batches (batch size 16).
 To simulate acquisition noise, Gaussian noise was added on the fly to the weighted images of each training sample.
-Training was performed over a total of 156250 iterations.
-The Adam optimiser was used with a learning rate of $1\times10^{-5}$.
-Each model was trained from scratch using the same settings.
+Training was performed for 156k iterations using the Adam optimiser with a learning rate of $1\times10^{-5}$.
+Separate models for nominal and accelerated acquisitions were trained from scratch using identical optimisation settings.

-For the inference on real-scan data, the full 3D volume was processed using a patch-based strategy \cite{patch_diff} to mitigate GPU memory constraints, with a patch size of $120^3$ and a stride of 60.
-The data consistency hyperparameters ($t_{start}$ and $\tau$) were determined using a grid search on the synthetic test dataset to maximise accuracy while minimising computation time.
-The determined values were used throughout the subsequent experiments.
-Each gradient-descent optimisation was terminated after 2000 iterations unless the loss threshold $\tau$ was reached earlier.
-The choice of $\gamma=40$ in Eq.~\ref{sigma_definition} was fixed.
+During inference, full 3D volumes were processed using an overlapping patch-based strategy \cite{patch_diff} to accommodate GPU memory constraints (patch size $120^3$, stride 60).
+The data consistency hyperparameters ($t_{start}$ and $\tau$) were determined via grid search on the synthetic test dataset to balance reconstruction accuracy and computational cost, and the selected values were fixed for all subsequent experiments.
+Each gradient-descent optimisation step was terminated after 2000 iterations or earlier once the loss threshold $\tau$ was reached.
+The parameter $\gamma$ in Eq.~\ref{sigma_definition} was fixed to 40.